afleish03/Extracting-Trait-Words-/README.md

 "# Extracting-Trait-Words-"
-This project aims to take conversation transcripts and parse out trait words automatically.
+The purpose of this project is to write a program that can take in conversation transcripts and parse out trait words automatically.